StylishPhoenix/House-Bot/README.md

 # Installation
 Clone this repository

-Run npm install to install the required dependencies Replace INSERT_TOKEN_HERE with your Discord bot token in the housebot.js file Customize the house names and points in the house_points object Add or modify the point choices in the addPoints command
+Run npm install to install the required dependencies

+Replace INSERT_TOKEN_HERE with your Discord bot token in the housebot.js file

+Customize the house names and points in the house_points object

+Add or modify the point choices in the add_points command

 # Usage
 Run the bot using node housebot.js.